praj2408/Onsite-Health-Companion-OHC/README.md

 # Onsite-Health-Companion (OHC)
-Onsite Health Diagnostic (OHD) is the web application that allows users to predict whether the user has been infected with a menacing disease or not.
+Onsite Health Companion (OHC) is the web application that allows users to predict whether the user has been infected with a menacing disease or not.
 These diseases can be very dangerous to health if they are not treated properly.
-The main objective of OHD is to help people predict the disease in case of absence of medical professionals, strikes or any related uncertainties.
+The main objective of OHC is to help people predict the disease in case of absence of medical professionals, strikes or any related uncertainties.

 ## Website
 link: